learn-co-curriculum/fe-css-fundamentals/README.md

 ```
 #### External

-External CSS is writeen inside an external and separate file that is then linked to from other HTML pages.
-This is the preferred format to use as it allows us the effect the style of many HTML pages site-wide from a single file.
-This has two components to make it work, our CSS must be written in its own `.css` file and in our HTML file we must link to our CSS from our head section,
+External CSS is written inside an external and separate file that is then linked to from other HTML pages.
+This is the preferred format to use as it allows us to affect the style of many HTML pages site-wide from a single file.
+This has two components to make it work: our CSS must be written in its own `.css` file, and in our HTML file we must link to our CSS from our head section.

 **css/style.css**